mcgurk/Arduino-USB-HID-RetroJoystickAdapter/C64_keyboard/README.md

+# Poor man's "Keyrah" to connect C64 keyboard to USB

 ## Building
 - Solder all keyboard connector pins to Arduino Pro Micro.
 - You can solder Restore key (connector pin "I") paraller to some other pin.
 I soldered "I" and "G" to Arduino pin A8.